dip-proto/fastly.js/docs/api/vcl-runtime.md

 ): string;
 ```

 Runs a single named subroutine (`"vcl_recv"`, `"vcl_fetch"`, …) and returns the action string it produced.
 If the subroutine throws, the error is logged and `"error"` is returned so callers can route into `vcl_error`.
+Two exception types are re-thrown instead of being swallowed: `UnsupportedFeatureError` and `VCLLimitExceededError`.

 ### `executeVCLByName(subroutines, name, context): string`

-Lower-level variant of `executeVCL` that accepts an arbitrary subroutine name (including user-defined `sub` blocks) and additionally takes care of running ESI processing on the response body when `vcl_deliver` finishes with `beresp.do_esi` set.
-Use this when calling subroutines whose names are not part of the built-in `vcl_*` set.
+Variant of `executeVCL` with two behavioural differences: it returns `""` (rather than `"error"`) when the subroutine is missing or throws, and after `vcl_deliver` it runs ESI processing on `context.obj.response` when `beresp.do_esi` is set and the response `Content-Type` includes `text/html`.

 ## VCLContext